 “Yeah, well there’s a problem with that,” Ayla added.
 “They don’t have anything of value here.”

 “Impossible,” Sellia replied.
 “Appoleon’s father is a skilled alchemist.
-Surely he’s sent some money, or potions, or enchants to his son.”
+Surely he sent some money, or potions, or enchants to his son.”

-“Paladins aren’t materialist,” I said, still fighting my magical bonds.
-“He doesn’t have anything.
-The Order of the Silver Hand provides everything.”
+“Members of the Crystal Blade aren’t materialist,” I said, still fighting my magical bonds.
+“He doesn’t have anything.”

 “That’s what they say,” she admitted.
 “My experience is that these young recruits hide away something valuable, just in case their holy endeavor doesn’t work out.”